This is a "layman's" version of the firearm laws of Georgia. The

 - Any crime involving the trafficking of cocaine, marijuana, or illegal drugs

-(Be sure the check the Federal laws that pertain to possession of firearms.
+(Be sure to check the Federal laws that pertain to possession of firearms.
 A

 felony conviction from a federal crime will also disqualify you and you will be